-This five-day celebration of the arts features a mix of live performances, exhibits, art education programs, training and activities from both local and national artists and perfromers.
-ACANSA Arts Festival encourages public appreciation of the arts, showcases and increases awareness of the arts in the region, enriches the cultural vitality of Arkansas and celebrates “southern place” ~ the meaning behind the word "ACANSA."
+This multi day celebration of the arts features a mix of live performances, exhibits, art education programs, training and activities from both local and national artists and performers.
+ACANSA Arts Festival encourages public appreciation of the arts, showcases and increases awareness of the arts in the region, enriches the cultural vitality of Arkansas and celebrates “southern place” the meaning behind the word "ACANSA."

 Bikes, Blues & BBQ is the largest non-profit, family-friendly, motorcycle rally in the country for people seeking to enjoy the best in motorcycle riding, blues music and barbeque while at the same helping those in need.

 Oct.
 7-10: 35th annual King Biscuit Blues Festival, Helena-West Helena (Downtown Historic District)